Tigereagle12345/Cyber-patriots/README.md

 ## Issues:
 - [ ] TODO: Find all errors
 - [ ] Fix UI for Y/N response, especially with group management
-- [ ] URGENT: Find the reason for passworf lockout after use of script
+- [x] URGENT: Find the reason for password lockout after use of script
 ### Issue List:
 - [ ] Issue 1: Awk issue at or near =.
 Location, after firewall.
 - [ ] Issue 2: Module not loaded.
 In between Sysclt configured and Mounting Disabled.